Chase the Sun (song)

 "Chase the Sun" is a song by Italian electronic music group Planet Funk with vocals from Finnish singer Auli Kokko.
 The melody is taken from Ennio Morricone's tune "Alla luce del giorno" ("In Daylight") from the score of the 1969 film Metti, una sera a cena ("Think About a Night at Dinner").
 The song was released across Europe in 2000 and 2001 as the lead single from Planet Funk's debut studio album, Non Zero Sumness (2002).
 "Chase the Sun" peaked at number five in the United Kingdom and additionally reached the top five in Greece, Romania, and Spain.
+The song has since become well-known for its usage in darts competitions.

 Music video

 The video was directed by Stuart Rideout and won Best Dance Video at the 2001 MTV Europe Awards.